America vs Russia - Spy vs Spy

 WikiLeaks released the trove of emails later that month, on July 22.
 The disclosure forced the ouster of DNC chairwoman and former head of Clinton's campaign, Debbie Wasserman Schultz.
 It also badly wounded the campaign of Hillary Clinton.
 An official with Clinton's campaign and some cybersecurity experts have said Russia may be behind the email hack.
 A spokesman for the DNC did not comment on WikiLeaks or the increasing speculation about Seth Rich.

 Determining whether Russians were specifically involved in the release of the DNC emails was like examining a crime scene.
 What a staged crime scene looks like at first glance doesn't necessarily mean that one's first impression is the correct impression.
-There were Russian STYLE digital fingerprints, which were later determined to have been forged.
+There were Russian STYLE digital fingerprints, from alleged hacker Guccifer 2.0 which were later determined to have been forged.

-US intel agencies do not care for Assange because he is a whistleblower, and it was not a heavy lift for them to agree that he "may" have been in cahoots with the Russians.
+US intel agencies do not care for Assange because although WikiLeaks is a well-respected journalism operation, they consider him a "whistleblower", whom they would prefer to silence, thus it was not a heavy lift for them to agree that he "may" have been in cahoots with the Russians.
 With very little dissent, it was announced that Assange's group "may" have been involved with Russians, who "may" have hacked the DNC and that became the "official story" which was eagerly pushed by Clinton and the DNC as "fact".

 Naturally, mainstream media ran with it, as they also did with the official story of 9/11, never questioning how two 110 story high-rise buildings and a 47 story high rise plus the entirety of each building's contents, plus the (still missing) 1116 people, could turn into dust in mid-air, mysteriously vanishing from existence in less than 15 seconds.